SELECT ISSUE

 ABSTRACT

-Introduction.
 Menopause involves skeletal losses, which may be accelerated by breast cancer and associated therapy, as aromatase inhibitors.

 Case presentation.
 A 67-year old Caucasian female underwent 2 years ago a right mastectomy for breast cancer (invasive ductal carcinoma of mucinous type; 85-90% positive reaction of estrogen receptor).
 Synchronously, she presented, at computer tomography, a left adrenal hyperplasia, stationary during follow-up.
 Tamoxifen was continued for two years, then a switch to anastrozole was done for the last four months.
 On admission, the assays showed a non-secretor adrenal pattern, with negative neuroendocrine markers, including serum serotonin.
 Bone profile pointed mild hypercalcemia with normal parathormone levels, as well as bone turnover markers and 25-hydroxyvitamin D (negative imagery scan for bone metastases).
 Dual-Energy X-Ray Absorptiometry (DXA) revealed osteopenia with a mid deterioration of Trabecular Bone Score (TBS) at 1220.
 Further continuation of aromatase inhibitor is recommended, in association with vitamin D supplementation and monthly oral risendronate, good hydration and serial calcium assays.